suisei-entertainment/murasame/doc/index.rst

   applications implemented with the framework.
 * **Platform Abstraction Layer**: The PAL layer offers support for platform detection, monitoring and database management.
+* **Password Management**: The framework provides utilities for generating and validating passwords.
+* **Service Management**: The framework provides support for running microservice based applications in a cloud environment.
 * **Application Utilities**:  There are various utilities to simplify application development.
 Examples:

   * AES and RSA encryption support
   * CLI command processing
   * GeoIP support
-  * JSON file support
+  * JSON and YAML file support
   * Product versioning with Semantic Versioning 2.0 support
-  * Strong password generation
-  * Support for global services
+  * Support for global systems and singletons
+  * Certificate support

 Getting Started
 =========================================